Digital Giving

 • Easier for treasurers to manage the donations as reports are easily accessible and less money handling and visits to the bank/post office are required.

-• Some devices can be secured, which allows visitors to donate to open churches at any time they can access the building.
+• Devices can usually be secured, which allows visitors to donate to open churches at any time they can access the building.

 • Devices available at a variety of price points, some are securable, some do not need wi-fi or mobile signal.